-Answer: God has quite a bit to say about the drinking of alcohol (Judges 13:4, 7, 14; Isaiah 5:11, 22, 24:9, 28:7, 29:9, 56:12; Proverbs 20:1, 31:4).
+Answer: The Bible has plenty to say about the drinking of alcohol and its relationship to sin (see Judges 13:4, 7, 14, Isaiah 5:11, 22, 24:9, 28:7, 29:9, 56:12, and Proverbs 20:1, 31:4).
 Jesus made some very interesting comments about the criticism leveled at him and John the Baptist related to their behavior and habits.

-Jesus drank wine, but he did not sin; therefore, it is not wrong or bad if we do a little bit of drinking ourselves.
-In fact, Jesus' own mother, Mary, asked her son to make more wine at the marriage feast in Cana (see John chapter 2).
+Jesus drank wine, but he did not sin; therefore, it is not wrong or bad if we do the same as our Savior.
+In fact, Jesus' own mother, Mary, asked her son to make more of it at the marriage feast in Cana (see John chapter 2).
 He obeyed His mother even though his time to perform miracles had not yet arrived.
-He made more wine than they could drink!
-One of the greatest Biblical proofs that alcohol is not a sin in the eyes of God is the fact that drinking wine shows Christ died for our sins.
+He ended up making more wine than the wedding guests could consume.

+The latest scientific findings show that taking a moderate amount of wine may be helpful for our heart and lowers cholesterol and high blood pressure.
 Of course, the Bible does condemn drunkenness.
 Lot, Abraham's nephew, got drunk after the destruction of Sodom and Gomorrah and had sex with his daughters (Genesis 19:23 - 25, 30 - 36).

-"And do not be drunk with wine, in which is dissipation; but be filled with the Spirit . . ."
-(Ephesians 5:18).
+And do not be drunk with wine, in which is debauchery, but be filled with the Spirit (Ephesians 5:18).